 Who can attend a HopScotch break?

-You must identify 12 children between 7 and 11 years old who fit our application criteria, either 6 boys and 6 girls or 12 children of one gender.
+You must identify 12 children between 7 and 12 years old who fit our application criteria, either 6 boys and 6 girls or 12 children of one gender.
 You will also have to provide 3 staff members of staff or volunteers from your own organisation for the duration of the HopScotch break.
-Our project worker always makes sure you have a great time.
-She lives on site.
+Our Activity Leader will work in partnership with your staff/volunteers to ensure the children to have a brilliant time.

 How long will our HopScotch break last?